 The University is included in the Schedule to the Prevention of Bribery Ordinance (Cap.
 201) as a "public body".
 All employees must be wary of any "advantage" offered to him/her and which could in any way be connected with the performance of his/her duties as a University staff.

-We are dedicated to fostering an inclusive and equitable environment across our university.
 Through a variety of equity and inclusion initiatives, we actively promote mutual understanding and diversity, engaging with minority groups to cultivate a workplace culture where everyone feels valued and respected.

-We support the holistic well-being of our staff members by ensuring a safe work environment, encouraging physical activity through employee fitness programme and free access to sports venues, and offering resources like mental health first aid course and the Employee Assistance Programme (EAP) to help with personal and professional challenges.
+We support the holistic well-being of our staff members by ensuring a safe work environment, encouraging physical activity through employee fitness programme and free access to sports venues, and offering mental wellness resources like mental health first aid course and the Employee Assistance Programme (EAP) to help with personal and professional challenges.